Dale Zorn

-Dale W. Zorn (born December 31, 1953) is an American politician.
-He is currently serving in the Michigan Senate for the 17th district, having previously served 4 years in the Michigan House of Representatives, 20 years on the Monroe County Board of Commissioners (including 4 years as chairman from 1996 to 2000), 6 years as a Raisinville Township trustee, and 4 years as a township constable.
+Dale W. Zorn (born December 31, 1953) is a retired American career politician.
+He was a member of the Michigan Senate for the 17th district and in the Michigan House of Representatives first from the 56th District and after his time in the Michigan Senate from the 34th district.
+Prior to his first stent in the Michigan House of Representatives he served 20 years on the Monroe County Board of Commissioners (including 4 years as chairman from 1996 to 2000), 6 years as a Raisinville Township trustee, and 4 years as a township constable.
 He is a member of the Republican Party.

-Zorn's family is the owner of an automotive business, Zorn's Service Inc. Zorn belongs to several community organizations; including Fraternal Order of Police Lodge 113, and Monroe County Vietnam Veterans Chapter 142 (although there is no published history of service in Vietnam).
+Zorn's family is the owner of an automotive business, Zorn's Service Inc. Zorn belongs to several community organizations; including Fraternal Order of Police Lodge 113, and Monroe County Vietnam Veterans Chapter 142 (although he never served in Vietnam or the military).

 Political career

-Due to term limits, Senator Zorn is ineligible for re-election in 2022.